 top of page

-How do I know if I should do private lessons or board and train?
+How do I know if I should do private lessons or the board & train camp?

-Both options will take a collaboration between the trainer and the client.
+Both options will take collaboration between the trainer and the client.
 If you really enjoy the learning process and want to learn how to do the training yourself, then private lessons may be the right choice for you.
-Alternatively, during a board and train, I do most of the work for you.
-I build the foundation and then transfer the skills over to you and teach you how to maintain what your dog has learned.
-If you are a busy family and the repetitive nature of dog obedience required to lay a foundation of good manners does not fit in with your schedule or lifestyle, then a board and train structure is likely better for you.
+Alternatively, during the board & train camp, we do most of the work for you.
+We build the foundation and then transfer the skills over to you and teach you how to maintain what your dog has learned.
+If you are a busy family and the repetitive nature of dog obedience required to lay a foundation of good manners does not fit in with your schedule or lifestyle, then the board & train structure is likely better for you.

-What does a day at a board and train look like?
+What does a day at board & train camp look like?

 Structure starts from the minute we get up.
 Your dog will be expected to exit their crate calmly when starting our day.
 Your dog will then go out for a potty break and work for breakfast during an obedience training session.
 Throughout the day your dog will work on various household manners and have “place” sessions with other dogs to help teach them to be calm.
 A structured walk and some appropriate social playtime happens in the afternoon, followed by another training session.
 By dinner your pup will be pretty tired both physically and mentally and more than happy for bedtime!